-The Regional Inventory of Emissions by Sources and Removals by Sinks of Air Pollutants [9] (IRERPA) is one of the main elements of the Azorean Regional Climate Change Program, approved by the Regional Legislative Decree No. 30/2019/A, of 28 November.
+The Regional Inventory of Emissions by Sources and Removals by Sinks of Air Pollutants [9] (IRERPA) is one of the main elements of the Azorean Regional Climate Change Programme, approved by the Regional Legislative Decree No. 30/2019/A, 28 November 2019.
 This document enables the Azorean government to better understand the reality of the regional greenhouse gas emissions.
-Furthermore, it also allows to systematize and organize the regional information to be submitted and contribute to the improvement of the Portuguese National Inventory of Emissions by Sources and Removals by Sinks of
+Furthermore, it also allows the Region to systematize and organise the regional information to submit and contribute to the improvement of the Portuguese National Inventory of Emissions by Sources and Removals by

-Air Pollutants.
-The most recent IRERPA was published in September 2021 with results from 2019 [9].
+Sinks of Air Pollutants.
+The most recent IRERPA was published in September 2022, with results from 2020 [9].

-Despite its importance, IRERPA considers the emissions of the Region as a whole, meaning that there is no desegregated data for each of the 9 islands on the archipelago.
-Given that limitation, and that the current document is exclusively for Terceira Island, as a lighthouse island on the IANOS project, it was needed to estimate the greenhouse gas emissions of that particular island.
-It was assumed the ratio of 0.2337, that is the correlation between the electricity consumed in the year 2020 in Terceira island vs the energy consumed in the Azores.
-This ratio was chosen because the consumption of electricity is related to economic growth since the industrial revolution, however, "The effect of energy consumption on economic growth decreases as the income level of the country increases" [10].
-Considering the context of the Region, it is still a good approximation to apply this ratio to the distribution of emissions registered at the archipelago level.
+IRERPA considers the emissions of the Region as a whole, meaning that there is no desegregated data for each of the 9 islands on the archipelago, something that poses a limitation.
+Given this limitation, and the fact that the current document is exclusively for Terceira Island, as it is a lighthouse island of the IANOS project, an estimate of the greenhouse gas emissions of that particular island was required.
+It was assumed the ratio of 0.2337, the correlation between the electricity consumed in the year 2020, in Terceira Island, vs the energy consumed in the Azores.
+This ratio was chosen because the consumption of electricity has been correlated to economic growth since the industrial revolution.
+However, 'The effect of energy consumption on economic growth decreases as the income level of the country increases' [10].
+Considering the context of the Region, applying this ratio to the distribution of emissions registered at a regional level is, in any manner, a solid approximation.

-Furthermore, this ratio is also validated by the 2007 Regional Strategy for Climate Action [11], a document published by the Azorean Regional Government that mentions that Terceira is responsible for the emission of 23% of the total, thus validating the ratio previously stated.
+Furthermore, this ratio has also been validated by the 2007 Regional Strategy for Climate Action [11], a document published by the Azorean Regional Government, in which Terceira is mentioned as responsible for 23% of total emissions, thus corroborating the ratio previously stated.